Products

 4. Use a 360-degree feedback survey template: Don’t have the time to create a survey from scratch, or need more ideas to get the ball rolling?
 You can always use a purpose-built survey template as a starting point.
 The SurveyMonkey 360-degree employee evaluation survey allows you to choose expert-written sample questions with structure and methodology baked in.

-5. Follow these two steps for sending out the survey: 1) Communicate the purpose of the survey and what the results will be used for, and 2) send the survey to the individual being evaluated for self-assessment, as well as to the people evaluating them.
+6. Send the survey: Send off your survey to the individual being evaluated for self-assessment, as well as to the people evaluating them.

 Schedule one-on-one time to discuss the survey results and collaborate with the individual on an action plan based on the insights—including leadership training.
 You may come across developmental themes, but be sure to allow space for the employee to interpret the findings themselves so that you can gain context before asserting your takeaways.

 It’s important to position 360-degree feedback as the beginning step of a continuous development journey, rather than a final verdict.
-Employees should feel empowered by a new sense of self-awareness, not limited by skill gaps that feel hard to overcome.
+Employees should feel empowered by a new sense of self-awareness, not limited by skill gaps.

 Conducting regular 360-degree feedback surveys as part of a leadership development program offers several advantages.
-Over time, the talent analytics you provide can inform HR teams to educate and inform current and future leaders better.
+Over time, the talent analytics you provide can guide HR teams to educate current and future leaders better and create feedback-driven employee training.

 For the individual contributors, regular feedback supports continuous growth and keeps them motivated.
 The repetition of goal setting, self-reflection, and working through feedback gives employees tangible insights that allow them to benchmark against past performance.